RRResident/ES6-plus-features/README.md

 ### << <a id="es9"></a> ECMAScript 2018 (ES9) >>

-ES9 brought in some nice updates to JS
+ES9 brought in some nice additions to asynchronous programming in JavaScript.

 #### ----- Regex updates